 This is a very difficult question to answer and, over time, your decisions will be governed by your individual playing style.
 Cautious managers will tend to lean towards reliable, proven assets who have a track record of providing FPL points.
 Risk-taking managers will lean towards exciting new prospects and ones who are not highly owned in FPL.

 Obviously, knowing your players, watching matches, checking stats (and so on…) gives you an advantage, but it’s not going to get you the #1 spot when it comes to Overall Rank.
 We can obviously help you with picks, it’s something we love to do.
-We create Gameweek articles where discuss our player picks for each Gameweek, differential picks, captain picks, and the best value picks, but the rest is up to you.
+We create gameweek articles where we discuss our player picks for each gameweek, differential picks, captain picks, and the best value picks, but the rest is up to you.
 Sometimes you just have to go with your gut feeling.

 So, get an initial team setup that you are pretty happy with, and then start interacting with fellow FPL managers.
 You can also get in touch with us over social media or drop a comment below and we’d be more than happy to help you and give you some constructive criticism.